zhwa/video-agent/docs/01_architecture_overview.md

 2. Service Level (GoogleServices class)
    └─> If error: Log and return empty result

-3. Adapter Level (TTS/Image adapters)
+3. Storage Level
-   └─> If error: Use Dummy adapter
+   └─> If error: Use local file storage

 4. Application Level
    └─> If error: Log and continue with fallback data